proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 data, if accumulated by any centralised party.

-Whenever you centralize something, especially on such a scale, you grant power to a some entity (a private company in this case) and you have to ask whether this trust is justified and whose interests are really served.
+Whenever you centralize something, especially on such a scale, you grant power to some entity (a private company in this case) and you have to ask whether this trust is justified and whose interests are really served.
 How will it play out over the long term?
 What if some eccentric right-wing billionaire takes over the big-tech company and enforces his own agenda?
 We've seen it happen